Residence Hall Advertising Policy

 LOBBY POSTERS | There are two areas posters can be displayed.
 For most advertisements, they will only be approved to post in the lobbies and common areas of the halls.
 Posters should not exceed the number of posters outlined below unless prior permission is granted by the Senior Associate Director of Residence Life or Marketing, Communications and Recruitment Coordinator.

-Please note: It is the organization/department's responsibility to print, count and separate the appropriate number of advertisements for each residence hall and/or RA.
+Please note: It is the organization/department's responsibility to print, count and separate the appropriate number of advertisements for each residence hall lobby or floor.
 The advertisements should be grouped and labeled with the residence hall name.

 |Building||Number of Lobby Posters||Posters for Halls|